- Checklist for successful online test-taking

 - Connection – Wired or Wireless or Other

 - If possible, a screenshot (instructions for Windows and Mac)

-If you experience a technical problem while taking a test from a computer on campus, please also provide:
+If you experience a technical problem while taking a quiz from a computer on campus, you should also provide the following:

 - Location of the computer (e.g., Library electronic classroom, Library information commons)